Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Bad Hair Transplant Repair – The Dr.UGraft Way

-Fortunately, advancement in technologies now allow surgeons to perform transplant repair.
+Fortunately, advancements in technologies now allows surgeons to perform transplant repair.
 Prior patients of other clinics now have a second chance for hair restoration with the Dr.UGraft method, an advanced form of follicular unit extraction (FUE).
 The Dr. UGraft system has made it possible to repair even the most severely botched hair restoration outcomes, thus taking fixing bad results to an entirely new level.

 What botched hair surgeries are repairable By DrUGraft Methods?

 Depending on the availability of non-head donor hair and the health and demographic of the patient, the Dr.UGraft can repair virtually any botched procedure.
 Many outdated hair surgery repair procedures also cause severe damage in the long-term aftermath of the surgery.

 Dr. Umar has used Dr. UGraft to repair disfiguring results of:

 - Scalp Reduction problems such as the scarring and slot deformities